 Want to get a notification when a specific product you want is back in stock?
 Click on the "Notify when available" button to be the first to know!

 It's always a good idea to check if your microcontroller works before you assemble it, but sometimes they break after you've installed it.
 Desoldering a microcontroller is a lot of work, and can sometimes destroy your microcontroller board in the process.

 With these sockets, removing or replacing a microcontroller from your keyboard will be easier.
 Reuse a premium microcontroller like an Elite-C or Proton C, or easily remove it in case you want to swap it out.

-Comes with two 12-pin socket strips, enough for a single microcontroller.
+One set consists of two 12-pin socket strips, enough for a single microcontroller.
 Please order two sets if you'd like to outfit both halves of a split keyboard.

 Mill Max Pins

 Socketing your microcontroller with sockets takes some time, but is well worth it.
 Usually, socketing can be done with diode legs.
-The metal diode legs are made of holds up well enough to form a reliable connection.
+The metal which diode legs are made of holds up well enough to form a reliable connection.
 If you intend to reuse your controller, diode legs might not hold up well enough to the removal and reinsertion, bending the legs in the process.